 Disclaimer: This post may contain affiliate links wherein I may earn a commission from any purchase made.

-Kids grow awfully quick, and clothing for kids takes up so much money and drawer space.
+Kids grow awfully quick, and clothing for kids takes up so much money.
+And even worse: closet space.

-But I love kids’ clothing, especially all the niche, boutique, and designer labels.
+But I love kids’ clothing, especially all the niche labels.
 There’s always some new version of whimsical perfection pulling at my heart strings.

 Many Moons, formerly known as Borobabi, is the solution.
 Rent high-end organic, slow-fashion brands for babies and kids up through size 7y.

 Rent as many (or few) items as you like each month.
-Rental starts at around $4 per piece per garment.
-And you can choose garment condition: pre-loved or brand new.
+Rental starts at around $4 per garment.
+And you can choose the garment condition: pre-loved or brand new.

 An Affordable Way to Maximize Variety and Style

 I love this.
 I love variety in my kids’ wardrobe, with lots of style options.
-Like rustic Puritan (milkmaid cuts and colors, IYKYK), SoCal minimalist, or quirky and colorful Mini Rodini and Nadadelazos.
+Like rustic Puritan milkmaid, SoCal minimalism, or quirky and colorful Mini Rodini and Nadadelazos.

-But those labels are hella expensive, and run counter to my mindful consumption goals.
+But those labels are spendy, and run counter to my mindful-consumption goals.

-Over the past year, I’ve tried to focus on consuming with careful precision.
-Buying fewer pieces that are ultra-versatile, high-quality, and made of sustainable materials (textiles that are endlessly recyclable or fully compostable).
+Over the past year, I’ve tried to focus on careful precision-consumption.
+Buying fewer pieces that are ultra-versatile, high-quality, and made of sustainable materials — textiles that are endlessly recyclable or fully compostable.

-But keeping to a strict capsule wardrobe of inter-matching pieces, for a 4 year old who loves color and sparkle, just isn’t fun.
-It feels like I’m on a fashion diet I’ve been guilted into, and fasting forever ain’t gonna work.
+But keeping to a strict capsule wardrobe of inter-matching pieces, for a 4-year-old who loves to sparkle, just isn’t fun.
+It feels like a fashion diet (I’ve been guilted into) and fasting forever is a losing proposition.

 So I decided to explore children’s clothing rental.